Ideas for Virtual Recognition

-Meaningful recognition is more important then ever, with employees working remotely and COVID-19 restrictions in force.
-Following are 10 t1ps for acknowledging and valuing your team members and their work now and after the pandemic.
+Meaningful recognition is more important then ever, with employees working remotely and Covid-19 restrictions in force.
+Following are 10 tips for acknowledging and valuing your team members and their work now and after the pandemic.

 Show your staff care and concern.
 Now is the time to drill down and ask them about their financial, physical and emotional well-being.
 Some people are dealing with serious issues right now.

 2. Walk and Talk